S8374/Smri_Website-/README.md

 - **💬 Real-Time Chat :** Chat functionality between users and admins for support and inquiries.
 - **🔑 JWT Authentication:** Secure user authentication and authorization.
 - **📱 Responsive Design :** Optimized for all devices using Tailwind CSS and Material-UI.
+- **Real-Time Chat Support:** Instant messaging between users and admins for support.
+- **Coupon Discounts:** Apply coupons for discounts during checkout.
+- **Comments & Messaging:** Users can comment on products and send messages to admins.

 ### 🛠️ For Admins: